-Made in Fukushima is a book that tells the stories of the region, the disaster, the farmers, and the on-going decontamination.
+Made in Fukushima is a book that tells the stories of the region, the disaster, the farmers, and the ongoing decontamination.
 It’s made out of rice straw from the decontaminated fields of Fukushima to show the region’s rice is safe again.
-Through interviews, reports, background information, and data visualizations, this book turns the complex data that proves the rice is safe into understanding.
+Through interviews, reports, background information, and data visualization, this book turns complex data into understanding.

 THE FIGHT FOR A BETTER FUTURE

 But what will happen to the contaminated soil surrounding the decontaminated area?
 Will it settle in nearby stream beds, eventually contaminating the rice paddies?

 Without cloud-based data delivery, the team would be forced to traverse difficult, remote terrain every three months to physically download data.
 And that data may be suspect if technical issues crop up during their absences.
 ZENTRA Cloud enables the team to obtain their data hourly with almost no effort, and avoid impossible regular treks to extremely steep, remote hill slope sites.